Chase Home Museum of Utah Folk Arts

 Location & Hours

 The Chase Home Museum is located in the middle of Liberty Park, Salt Lake City, Utah.
-To visit, enter the park from either 900 South or 1300 South at about 600 East and follow the signs to parking lots near the center of the park.
-See map below.
+To visit, enter the park from either 900 South or 1300 South and follow the signs to parking lots near the center of the park.
+See map below for parking lot locations.

 The ground level is ADA compliant offering two galleries, as well as a history timeline of the Chase Home.
 The second level is only accessible via stairs.